MooHoll/mooholl.github.io/_pages/opportunities.md

 Non-genetic mechanisms as predictors of environmentally-induced transgenerational disease (epigenetics and microbiome - interdisciplinary project).
 Details will be advertised shortly (December 2023).
 Feel free to email me your CV for an informal enquiry: hjm32@leicester.ac.uk.

+<h2>Masters by Research</h2>

+If you're unsure about doing a PhD or need more experience in order to win a funded PhD studentship, an MSc by Research can be a good choice.
+These are usually 1yr full-time (2yrs part-time) 100% research degrees where you write up a thesis at the end (like a mini-PhD).
+These usually aren't advertised on University websites but we can make them happen.
+Send me an email if you're interested in this option.

 <h2>Funded Undergraduate Summer Placement</h2>

 Funded summer placements for UK students usually between their 2nd and 3rd years of study.
 Please note, I do not take on voluntary/unpaid projects.